henryjahja/python/README.md

-# python-algorithms
+# Python-Algorithms
 Python algorithms.
-Gathered from various cases found in internet and books.
+Gathered from various cases found in meetups, books, and internet.